appstud/Azot/README.md

 ##Start

-To start Azot analysis add the following code in your appDelegate :
+Add the following code to your appDelegate :

 #####Objective C